lukasnee/wucy/README.md

 Maybe someone could help me create a bootloader that could enable loading precompiled applications such as a game from sd card storage to RAM and run it within OS.

 ### License
 All of my contribution will be under open hardware and open software licenses.
-I'm very new to licensing so I'll put the most permissive and popular MIT license for software for now.
-Hardware licensing will come into consideration later.
+I'm very new to licensing and I want this project to be purely open-source so I decided to license under GPL-3.0 at least for now.
+Hardware licensing will come into consideration later, currently I don't have any decent documentation to publish.

 Take everything with a grain of salt, I'm amateur to such sophisticated project's.
 Luckily I have a vision and I'm open for guidance.
 Let's do it.